stackbit/jamstackthemes/README.md

 ```

+## Build

-Github stars and last commit date are generated at build time.
+Github stars, image thumbnails and last commit date are generated at build time when this site is deployed to Netlify.
+Basically the Netlify site runs `npm run deploy`

-Images will be generated at build time.
-A screenshort of the `demo` URL will be taken and resized automatically.
+While you may run these scripts locally for testing purposes you should not submit any of the generated files with your pull-request.
+Just submit the markdown file.

 ## Contribution Guidelines

-Any open source themes with a public github repo can be submitted.
+* Any open source themes with a public github repo can be submitted.
+* Please make sure the demo URL links to a demo of the theme and not your personal or business site.

 If you are adding a SSG or CMS which doesnt exist already you will need to add it as part of your pull-request.
 New taxonomy terms can be added by creating a markdown file under `content/ssg/` or `content/cms`.
 Take a look at the existing files to see what front-matter is required.
 You will also need to upload an icon into `static/images/icons`, preferably the icon is in SVG format under 3KB.
 If it's a PNG please make sure the size is 60x60px and the size is as small as possible (you should be able to keep it under 5KB)